By Rubina Ahmed-Haq

 3. Using a Professional vs. Going it Alone

-4. Have a Plan if you Owe Money
+4. Have a Plan if You Owe Money

 Also investigate what changes you need to make this year to avoid paying next year.
 One of the easiest ways to lessen your tax impact is by contributing to your RRSP.
 By checking your last year Notice of Assessment you can calculate how much room you have.
-If you’re in the highest income level, generally making more than $132,406, contributing can be very beneficial.
+If you’re in the highest income level (generally making more than $132,406), contributing can be very beneficial.

 5. Income Splitting

 You can reduce your tax bill significantly by implementing income-splitting strategies if your spouse is in a lower income bracket.
-When you retire and withdraw money from your RRSP you will be taxed.
+When you retire and withdraw money from your RRSP, you will be taxed.
 By setting up a Spousal RRSP, you can transfer a portion of that income into your spouse’s RRSP to be taxed at lower rates when it’s withdrawn by your spouse and after age 65.
 The contributor to the Spousal RRSP is able to bring their room down and still enjoy the tax benefit of getting a larger refund.

-6. Learn from your Mistakes
+6. Learn From Last Year’s Mistakes

 Video – Hear More from the Expert